-Baltimore's strong economy is owed to several factors, among them its thriving port, excellent transport infrastructure, and strategic location along the economically vibrant Washington DC-Boston corridor.
+Baltimore has a strong economy thanks to its thriving port, its excellent transport infrastructure, and its strategic location along the economically vibrant Washington DC-Boston corridor.
 Historically, manufacturing and steel production were also key components of the city’s economy.

-Manufacturing remains big business in Baltimore, with food manufacturers McCormick and Co and chemical company W.R.Grace and Co being the major employers in the city.
-However, economic activity in Baltimore is now much more diversified than it once was.
+Manufacturing remains big business in Baltimore, with food manufacturer McCormick and chemical company W.R.Grace being the major employers in the city.
+That said, economic activity in Baltimore is now much more diversified than it once was.

 While the job market may be considerably less competitive than in other east coast cities, Baltimore is increasingly regarded as a great place for those starting out in their field of work, people looking for a career change, or those looking to strike a healthier work-life balance.